sejungkwak/cogito-books/README.md

 ## Keywords

-As part of SEO, keywords were chosen using the following steps: Firstly, write down the site’s general topics.
+As a part of SEO, keywords were chosen using the following steps: Firstly, write down the site’s general topics.
 Next, brainstorm possible keywords for each topic.
 Then, enter each keyword in Google search to find a list of short-tail keywords and long-tail phrases.
 After that, select the best ones based on their relevance, authority and volume using [Wordtracker](https://www.wordtracker.com/).
 The Final list of keywords/phrases used for the site is shown in the table below in bold.

 ![Keywords](documentation/keywords.png)